dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)
+Part 1 - Initial idea

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+My first idea is designing the alphabets using morse code letters.
+It might be the same pattern but making it curving or probably the arrangment of the morse code.
+For this practise, I have arranged the circles for each of my letters.
+The bigger size of circles showed the starting point of the alphabet and the circles in dark red colour showed the intersection point of the alphabet.
+The location of the circles are controlled by the three parameters.

 The three parameters per letter:
   * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `shift1` : x axis of the circle
-  * `offsety` : y offset of the second circle relative to the first one
+  * `shift2` : y axis of the circle